BritishTrustForOrnithology/AcousticTools/README.md

 this method to produce a dataframe where each row is a detection you want to export.
 For each row make a unique filename for what you want that chunk to be called.
-5. Now use extract_chunks() applied to each row of the dataframe produced in 4) to produce short audio chunks for manual checking
+5. Now use extract_chunk() applied to each row of the dataframe produced in 4) to produce short audio chunks for manual checking